shanth2600/An-Analysis-of-Popular-Music-in-R/README.md

 ## Our Questions

-### What are the characteristics of popular music over the years
+### What are the characteristics of popular music over the years?

 We plotted the values of specific variables over time to see if we could find distinct trends in popular music over time.
 By applying some geometric smoothing, we found that a subset of the variables exhibited distinct shifts over time which corresponded to popularity of certain types of music in specific time periods.